-The provost will forward his or her recommendations to the president and the Board of Trustees for action.
-The provost will notify the applicant of the Board's sabbatical decision no later than March 1.
+The provost will notify the applicant of the sabbatical decision no later than March 1

 - 4. Outside Employment During a Sabbatical Leave.
 A Faculty member who takes a sabbatical leave agrees not to undertake any remunerative activity that has the potential to intrude on the proposed sabbatical work.
 Faculty on sabbatical leave may not teach at the University, may not be assigned to serve on University committees, and is not required to participate in department and/or School activities.
 Faculty on sabbatical are required to complete their annual review report. - 5.
 Return from Sabbatical.
 Sabbatical recipients are obligated to resume their faculty responsibilities at the conclusion of the sabbatical leave and must remain on the University Faculty for the subsequent academic year.